Skip to content

 Enable Pipeline events

-You can also click Test -> select Pipeline events, which will trigger a pipeline event and push data to the configured webhook URL.
+You can also click Test -> Select Pipeline Events, which will trigger a pipeline event, pushing data to the webhook address configured earlier.
 Check the status to ensure the process works correctly.

 image.png